connorwatson0811/bank-statement-utility/README.md

 fresh with as little tasks needed as possible.
 From there, I will expand to include the work we were doing, and more.

+# Local Run
+Note to self - use conda env python39

 # Resulting Dashboard After ETL
 [Link to Tableau Public Dashboard](https://public.tableau.com/views/MyBudgetHighLevel/Budget?:language=en-US&:display_count=n&:origin=viz_share_link)